-In the circular economy, waste is a thing of the past.
-Waste no longer exists; everything is a raw material and is part of a cycle.
-The circular economy is the necessary economy of the future.
+In the circular economy, waste no longer exists; everything is a raw material and is part of a cycle.
 How do hotels contribute to this economy and to a sustainable city in the broadest sense of the word?
 Especially after the Corona pandemic.
 Will the next hotel be a transformation or a new construction project?
 How does the hotel entrepreneur look to the future?
 How has the City of Amsterdam encouraged its ‘front runners’ in this challenge?
 What does this mean for the daily routine of the hotel guest?

 Bert Dirrix (Architect Partner DiederenDirrix)

 Transformation of a monastery complex into DomusDela Ceremonial House & Hotel Mariënhage and a new hotspot for Eindhoven.

 The functionality and the transparency of the entire DomusDela complex added a new public space and a contemporary meeting place to the city for all residents of Eindhoven.
 A public podium that provides space for a diverse programme of activities.
 DomusDela is a new focal point of architectural, urban planning, cultural and social connection at the crossroads of past and present.

 DomusDela won the BNA Building of the Year Audience Award in 2020.